A 97-year-old bridge? 250ft tall? On the way to Rainier National Park? Sounded like something we should check out.

 Where is the Fairfax Bridge?

 Although driving across it gets you some glimpses of the Carbon River below, the real treat is when you pull off on the west side and walk along the bridge, or on one of the trails on either side.
 It is steep on both sides of the bridge.
-As tempting as it looks, don’t try hiking down to the river.
+And as tempting as it looks, don’t try hiking down to the river.
 It’s pretty darn steep, and we found that there was a 40-foot dropoff once you got to the bottom.
-Pictures didn’t really turn out there and we ended up covered in moss, mud and thorns with not much to show for it.
+So pictures didn’t really turn out there and we ended up covered in moss, mud and thorns with not much to show for it.
 Maybe there is a path we didn’t notice?
 If so, let us know 🙂

 A Unique Design